 We draw attention to the notes to the statement, which describe the basis of presentation.
-Except as discussed in Note 2, the total expenses reflected in the statement agree to the expenses reflected in the audited consolidated financial statements of AFSCME for the year ended December 31, 2019.
+Except as discussed in Note 2, the total expenses reflected in the statement agree to the expenses reflected in the audited consolidated financial statements of AFSCME for the year ended December 31, 2022.
 Notes 3 and 4 to the statement describe the definitions of chargeable expenses and nonchargeable expenses and the significant factors and methodologies used in the allocation of expenses between chargeable and nonchargeable, in which a union is authorized by statute to collect from non-members only those fees and dues necessary to perform its duties as a collective bargaining representative.
+Our opinion is not modified with respect to this matter.

-Other Matter - December 31, 2019 Audited Consolidated Financial Statements of AFSCME
+Other Matter - December 31, 2022 Audited Consolidated Financial Statements of AFSCME

-We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of American Federation of State, County and Municipal Employees, AFL-CIO as of and for the year ended December 31, 2019, and our report thereon dated May 29, 2020 expressed an unmodified opinion on those financial statements.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the consolidated financial statements of American Federation of State, County and Municipal Employees, AFL-CIO as of and for the year ended December 31, 2022, and our report thereon dated June 1, 2023 expressed an unmodified opinion on those consolidated financial statements.